Science-based cognitive ability assessment

 No account, no email required.
 Your answers are scored in your browser.
 Results are instant and private.

-Measures abstract, verbal, numerical, and spatial reasoning — the core components of general cognitive ability (g factor).
+Primarily visual pattern recognition, plus abstract, verbal, and numerical reasoning — the core components of general cognitive ability (g factor).

-The ICAR (International Cognitive Ability Resource) measures four types of reasoning: letter and number series, matrix reasoning, three-dimensional rotation, and verbal reasoning.
-There are 75 items.
-The test is timed at approximately 25 minutes.
+The ICAR (International Cognitive Ability Resource) measures four types of reasoning: visual pattern recognition, abstract logic, verbal reasoning, and numerical reasoning.
+There are 33 items, primarily visual matrix puzzles.
+There is no time limit — work at your own pace.
 There is no penalty for guessing — if you are unsure, your best guess is better than leaving an item blank.

-A timed, multi-domain cognitive assessment that produces your IQ score instantly.
+A multi-domain cognitive assessment that produces your IQ score instantly.

-The ICAR cognitive ability test measures four reasoning domains — abstract, verbal, numerical, and spatial — using 75 timed questions over 25 minutes.
-Based on the International Cognitive Ability Resource, a public-domain framework validated across multiple studies with thousands of participants.
+The ICAR cognitive ability test measures four reasoning domains — spatial, abstract, verbal, and numerical — using 33 questions you can complete at your own pace.
+Primarily visual pattern puzzles, based on the International Cognitive Ability Resource, a public-domain framework validated across multiple studies with thousands of participants.

-Work through text-based reasoning problems and visual matrix pattern puzzles across all four domains.
+Work through visual matrix pattern puzzles and reasoning problems across four cognitive domains.

 Receive your IQ score (mean 100, SD 15), domain breakdown, percentile ranking, and personalized insights instantly.